 providing the image information and the message information to an orderer terminal, when the status of the delivery is switched to the Delivery completed.

 Claim 2.
-The method of claim 1, further comprising:
+The method as claimed in claim 1, comprising:

 obtaining account information of the user;